ekzhu/xbrl2rdf/README.md

 	mkdir tdb
 	java -jar xbrl2rdf.jar -d http://www.sec.gov/Archives/edgar/data/1326801/000132680114000007/fb-20131231.xml -h http://corpbase.org -m fb-20131231-mapping.xml -t tdb

 This will download Facebook Inc.'s 2013 annual filing, and convert the document into RDF data.
 The RDF data is stored in a [TDB](http://jena.apache.org/documentation/tdb/), which is in the `tdb` directory.
 The entities and relations in the data are serialized into the mapping file `fb-20131231-mapping.xml`.
+The domain name of the RDF data is set to `http://corpbase.org`.

 Local XBRL documents can also be used, just use local file path for `-d` argument.